synchronal/medic-rs/README.md

 #### doctor

-`medic doctor` runs checks to ensure the project is ready for development.
+`medic doctor` runs checks to ensure the project is ready for a developer to work on a project.

 Examples: